 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a fantasy that was published by Scholastic on February 1, 2010 and has 322 pages.
+It is part of the , series and is a fantasy in eBook edition that was published by Scholastic on February 1, 2010 and has 322 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Alanna: The First Adventure, In the Hand of the Goddess, Woman Who Rides Like a Man, Lioness Rampant, Wild Magic, Trickster's Choice, Trickster's Queen, Wolf-Speaker, Emperor Mage, Realms of the Gods, First Test, Page, Squire, Lady Knight, Terrier, Bloodhound, Mastiff, Daja's Book, Sandry's Book, Tris's Book, Briar's Book, Magic Steps, Street Magic, Cold Fire, Shatterglass, The Will of the Empress, Battle Magic

 Second in The Circle Reforged subseries and tenth in the overall Emelan universe in the fantasy series for middle-grade readers and revolving around four very young mages in magic.
 The focus here is on the former student of one of those mages, Evvy.
 It’s been four years since Evvy arrived in Winding Circle, and it’s taking place at the same time as The Will of the Empress, 1 (9).
 If you’re interested, there is a chronological listing of the Emelan books on my website.

 What I loved about Melting Stones was the fantastical idea Pierce used for explaining how volcanoes formed.
 Using Flare and Carnelian’s actions to explain the earth tremors was brilliant.
 It was a nice blend of science and Pierce’s own magical world of Emelan.
 It also helps to showcase how thoughtlessly impulsive Evvy is.